hestiacp/hestiacp/docs/docs/contributing/development.md

 ## Running automated tests

-For automated tests we currently use [Bats](https://github.com/bats-core/bats-core).
+We currently use [Bats](https://github.com/bats-core/bats-core) to run our automated tests.

 ### Install